 January 4, 2021

 Each year, thousands of tech designers, execs, buyers and industry analysts descend upon Las Vegas for the Consumer Electronics Show (CES)—something of a World’s Fair for new technology and gadgets.
-The show’s much-anticipated Innovation Awards often showcase newly launched products that can change the lives of seniors, offering buzzworthy new tech for seniors that pff exciting new ways to stay socially active, support activities of daily living (ADLs), and create safe living environment for seniors.
+The show’s much-anticipated Innovation Awards often showcase newly launched products that can change the lives of seniors, offering buzzworthy new tech for seniors and exciting new ways to stay socially active, support activities of daily living (ADLs), and create safe living environments for seniors

 While seniors aren’t your typical early adopters of innovation, these research- and design-driven products might be just the intervention to spark a positive change.
 This year, although it will be the first all-remote event in CES’s history, 2021 Innovation Award Honorees will be no exception.
 Aging-in-place technology trends seen in this year’s awards include at-home sensing and monitoring and artificial intelligence (AI) to improve activities of daily living (ADLs).
 Here are a few of the most promising new innovations that will empower seniors to live vibrantly in their own homes for longer.